“Am I talking to a real person?”

 Making a better chatbot: The digital human difference

-Like AI chatbots, they’re available 24/7 and have access to massive amounts of data.
+Like AI chatbots, digital humans are available 24/7 and have access to massive amounts of data.
 Unlike AI chatbots, they have a face and a voice and use written words.

-That body language can be used to make the chatbot’s functionality more friendly and approachable – adding a welcoming smile, an affirmative nod or virtually any non-verbal cue we’ve spent millennia mastering as humans.
+It makes for a more natural interface, which can be used to make the chatbot’s functionality more friendly and approachable – adding a welcoming smile, an affirmative nod and non-verbal cues we’ve spent millennia mastering as humans.

 Digital humans also communicate in more than one way.
 They’re visual, they speak, they can use text and they rely on user actions in the form of speech.
 In this way, their communication covers all four bases of the VARK learning methodology, making the job of communicating information more effective, regardless who’s using it.